mhnvelu/aws-eks/01-EKS-Create-Cluster-using-eksctl/01-01-Install-CLIs/README.md

 ```

 ## Step-02: Install kubectl CLI
+- To communicate with a Kubernetes cluster, we need a tool to interact with the Kubernetes API

 - **IMPORTANT NOTE:** Kubectl binaries for EKS please prefer to use from Amazon (**Amazon EKS-vended kubectl binary**)
 - This will help us to get the exact Kubectl client version based on our EKS Cluster version.
 You can use the below documentation link to download the binary.